 Unfortunately, startups or smaller businesses may find that planning and conducting webinars can be costly.
 However, there are workarounds for these budget constraints without compromising the need for and the quality of a webinar.

-Check these elements that can help you conduct a webinar on a tight budget:
+Check these elements that can help you conduct cost effective webinars:

 Number of attendees